-Currently (as of spring 2017) I'm considering commissions for performance in spring 2018 and beyond.
-Please connect with me sooner rather than later if you're wondering about any future projects – informal inquiries are fine.
+Currently (summer 2021), I'm open to talking about commissions for performance in 2023 and beyond.
+Reach out sooner rather than later if you're considering any future projects — informal ideas are fine.

 There's a lot to say about the commissioning process; here are a few FAQs.